CrystalFerrai/ValheimMods/BetterChat/package/README.md

 Most everything listed is configurable.
 Run the game once with the mod enabled to generate the config.
 See config for details on what each option does.

+This mod is client only and does not need to be installed on dedicated servers.

 ## Installation
 This mod is designed to install and run via [r2modman](https://thunderstore.io/package/ebkr/r2modman/).
 You can optionally install it manually following the steps below.